ReactForBeginners/course-overview/lecture1/README.md

 		React.render(<App text={BUTTONTEXT} />,  document.getElementById("content"));

-The props is being passed into the App component in the React.render() function at the bottom.
-This is how you initialize a component with props; it similar to how you'd add attributes to an HTML tag.
+You'll see the props is being passed into the App component in the React.render() function.

 PS: The reason we're wrapping the **BUTTONTEXT** in curly braces it because we'll need tell the JSX that we want to add a Javascript expression.

-Now, the App component can access this data via this.props.text, and it can also pass the data down to its own children, as it also does.
-It initializes the ButtonForm component with the same props it has got itself; passes it down the chain.
+In addition to accessing the BUTTONTEXT variable through this.props.text, the **App** component can also pass the data down to its own children, as it does.
+It initializes the ButtonForm component with the same props it got itself; we're saying that passes it down the chain.

-ButtonForm on the other hand, use the props as a descrption text above the button.
+When the data reaches the ButtonForm, it's found its destination, as it's rendered as the descrption text above the button.

 This way of passing props - from parent to child - is how data is passed around in React apps.
-It's passed down the chain; always as props.
+It's passed down the chain, and it's passed as props.

-**State**
+### State

-Now lets have a look at the other way of storing data in React, which is in the component’s state.
-If you want the data to change - for example based on user interactions - it most likely has stored in a component's state somewhere in the app, in what we call a stateful component.
+The other way of storing data in React is in the component’s state.
+If you want the data to change - for example based on user interactions - it most likely has to be stored in a component's state somewhere in the app, in what we call a stateful component.

 Hence, state is what you use when you want to update the UI; every time the UI changes, it's ultimately a consequence of one component's changing its state.

-As mentioned previously, state is private for whomever component that owns it.
-If you want to pass the data on to a child of the component it **must be done using props.** This means that one components state is normally another components props.
+As mentioned previously, state is private and owned by one component; the state is never passed down the chain.
+If you want to pass the data on to a child of the component it **must be done using props.**

-Let's have a look at how to work with state.
-First of all, you don't initialize it through JSX, as oyu do with props.
+Another difference betweeen the two is that you don't initialize state through JSX, as you do with props.
 You do it through **getInitialState()**instead.

-The way we change that state is by **this.setState().** The following example illustrates how to use state:
+Also, a component can change it's own state, while it can't change it's own props (at least not directly)- The way a component changes the state is by **this.setState().** The following example illustrates the point:

 	var App = React.createClass({